Tiagoquix/firefox-annoyances/README.md

 To use it in conjuction with Arkenfox, copy the entirety of the `annoyances.js` contents and append them to your `user-overrides.js` file.

+Contributions, criticsm and suggestions are welcome!
+Feel free to open issues/PRs to discuss additions, changes and removals.
+[But try to keep it simple, stupid!](https://en.wikipedia.org/wiki/KISS_principle)

 # Syntax explanation
 ```javascript
 // Syntax explanation: